Attraction 22 / 29

 Features

-over the pond.
-The iron suspension bridge is integrated
+The iron bridge

 The city park also features a playground, a large WWI monument, a number of statues and even a WWII bunker.
 You also find a very wide variety of greenery, from yew trees, American linden and cypresses to a Japanese walnut tree.